valkiriaaquatica/provider-proxmox-bpg/README.md

 EOF
 ```

 Notice that in this example Provider resource is referencing ControllerConfig with debug enabled.

 You can see the API reference [here](https://doc.crds.dev/github.com/valkiriaaquatica/provider-proxmox-bpg)

 ## Developing

+### Fix for the make generate
+When applying the make generate that does automatically docs, it pulls the /docs from the Terraform provider.
+As it's a know issue that can be found in other providers (see e.g: https://github.com/crossplane-contrib/provider-confluent?tab=readme-ov-file#getting-started) we need to fix the README.md as for the moment it's a walkaround to skip this error: ../.work/bpg/proxmox/docs/resources/virtual_environment_acl.md: failed to find the prelude of the document using the xpath expressions: //text()[contains(., "description") and contains(., "page_title")".
+To fix it we need to do the following:

 If you have devbox or want to work with it, it makes life easier for packages like go, do the following:
 ```console